V-Cent/TTE/docs/tech/tov.md

 - Lv.2: All attacks OTG and deal increased damage to downed enemies.
 - Lv.3: No TP is consumed for using artes.
 Mystic artes are enabled for use by holding the normal attack button after an arcane arte or burst arte.
 - Lv.4: Characters will be invincible from enemies attack.
 Be careful since you (and enemies) can still be stunned!

+Keep in mind that some of your opponents can also have Overlimit!
+They gain it throughout the fight based on the same rules of the player, and, depending on the enemy, you can even hear the sound effect for each individual OVL bar the enemy gains.

 **OVL activation hit effects**